Pharsalia: Contents

+Overview

 Book 1: After a brief introduction lamenting the idea of Romans fighting Romans and an ostensibly flattering dedication to Nero, the narrative summarizes background material leading up to the present war and introduces Caesar in northern Italy.
 Despite an urgent plea from the Spirit of Rome to lay down his arms, Caesar crosses the Rubicon, rallies his troops and marches south to Rome, joined by Curio along the way.
 The book closes with panic in the city, terrible portents and visions of the disaster to come.

 Book 2: In a city overcome by despair, an old veteran presents a lengthy interlude regarding the previous civil war that pitted Marius against Sulla.
 Cato the Younger is introduced as a heroic man of principle; as abhorrent as civil war is, he argues to Brutus that it is better to fight than do nothing.
 After siding with Pompey—the lesser of two evils—he remarries his ex-wife, Marcia, and heads to the field.
 Caesar continues south through Italy and is delayed by Domitius' brave resistance.
 He attempts a blockade of Pompey at Brundisium, but the general makes a narrow escape to Greece.

 Book 3: As his ships sail, Pompey is visited in a dream by Julia, his dead wife and Caesar's daughter.
 Caesar returns to Rome and plunders the city, while Pompey reviews potential foreign allies.
 Caesar then heads for Spain, but his troops are detained at the lengthy siege of Massilia (Marseille).
 The city ultimately falls in a bloody naval battle.

 Book 4: The first half of this book is occupied with Caesar's victorious campaign in Spain against Afranius and Petreius.
 Switching scenes to Pompey, his forces intercept a raft carrying Caesarians, who prefer to kill each other rather than be taken prisoner.
 The book concludes with Curio launching an African campaign on Caesar's behalf, where he is defeated and slain by the African King Juba.

 Book 5: The Senate in exile confirms Pompey the true leader of Rome.
-Appius consults the Delphic oracle to learn of his fate in the war, and leaves with a misleading prophecy.
+Appius consults the Delphic Oracle to learn of his fate in the war, and leaves with a misleading prophecy.
 In Italy, after defusing a mutiny, Caesar marches to Brundisium and sails across the Adriatic to meet Pompey's army.
 Only a portion of Caesar's troops complete the crossing when a storm prevents further transit; he tries to personally send a message back but is himself nearly drowned.
 Finally, the storm subsides, and the armies face each other at full strength.
 With battle at hand, Pompey sends his wife to the island of Lesbos.